 - October 17-October 28; Student and Academic Services Building (SASB) North, near Upendo lounge.

 This event is made possible through the ETS/Council of Graduate Schools Award for Innovation in Promoting Success in Graduate Education.
 This effort, titled “Addressing Systemic Racism Through Structured Learning Communities,” looks to improve departmental racial climates as well as promote holistic student success for graduate students of color, ultimately creating a pathway for students to not only survive graduate school but thrive.
+View testimonials from pop-up exhibit hosts.

 This experiential exhibit is open to our community at UNC-Chapel Hill, including graduate and professional students, undergraduate students, faculty, staff, and administration.
 The campus community is encouraged to view the pop-up exhibits throughout campus and reflect on the displayed stories through an interactive sharing platform.